 As we age, our bodies change, and inevitably, multiple years of wear and tear can start to take its toll on even the most active people.
-Here is a question concerning a method of training I have used for twenty years, but starting to realize some alterations are needed from when I started in my late 20’s as I enter my 50’s:
+Here is a question concerning a method of training I have used for 20 years but am starting to realize some alterations are needed from when I started in my late 20s as I enter my 50s:

-Wow!
-20 years!
-Good on you Jim!
+Wow.
+Twenty years.
+Good on you, Jim.
 A great question.
-I figured out the answer a few years ago and created a few new rules when it comes to training over 40-50’s.
+I figured out the answer a few years ago and created a few new rules when it comes to training in your 40s and 50s.
 Consider your fitness life in different phases.

-Phase 1 - You are young and learning how to train, play sports, receive the foundation of fitness for whatever journey you have in front of you.
+Phase 1: You are young and learning how to train, play sports and receive the foundation of fitness for whatever journey you have in front of you.
 This is typically your teenage years.
-A life of subsequent injuries can start here and learning to work around them later is required.
+A life of subsequent injuries can start here, and learning to work around them later is required.

-Phase 2 – You are now entering your twenties.
-You may forego fitness for a while, get out of shape, consider specializing in sports and advance to college-level athletics or challenge yourself with new types of fitness in preparation for the tactical professions.
+Phase 2: You now are entering your 20s.
+You may forgo fitness for a while, get out of shape and consider specializing in sports and advance to college-level athletics.
+Or you can challenge yourself with new types of fitness in preparation for the tactical professions.
 Depending on your choices, injuries or long-term weight gain can occur at play or on the job.
 Dealing with these later will become an issue.

-Phase 4 – Typically, after 50 and into the 60’s and beyond, fitness is about joint care, longevity, healthy medical scores, fighting a good fight with the battle of the bulge (weight loss).
-You can still lift, run/walk, non-impact cardio, and do calisthenics, but mobility and flexibility can enhance life tremendously.
-Now dealing with a lifetime of aches, pains, weight loss at a slower metabolism is the challenge.
+Phase 4: Typically, after 50 and into the 60s and beyond, fitness is about joint care, longevity, healthy medical scores and fighting the battle of the bulge.
+You still can lift, run/walk and do non-impact cardio and calisthenics, but mobility and flexibility can enhance life tremendously.
+Dealing with a lifetime of aches, pains and weight loss at a slower metabolism is the challenge.

 But yes, as I entered my 40s, I realized that my body type and athletic history were great for getting strong and gaining weight/bulk if I lifted and ate like I was in my 20s.